You're a fool! No weapon forged can harm me! Buffy:

 - xkcd: ''Time passes differently in Narnia, so by putting the CPU and storage for my machine there, I was able to run through the Folding@Home and SETI@Home databases in about an hour."

-- In Heavenly Nostrils, Marigold the unicorn uses magic to send and receive text messages with Phoebe's cell phone.
+- In Phoebe And Her Unicorn, Marigold the unicorn uses magic to send and receive text messages with Phoebe's cell phone.

 - In The Avengers: Earth's Mightiest Heroes, while battling the Enchantress and the Executioner, Iron Man's suit is damaged, Giant Man is out, and Wasp is caught by the Enchantress.
 When Hulk arrives and breaks the Enchantress' concentration.
 Thor powers up Mjölnir's thunder magic.